Bâtiment ravitailleur de forces

-The bâtiments ravitailleurs de forces, or BRF, are a class of future fleet tankers that are to replace the units in French Navy service.
+The bâtiments ravitailleurs de forces, or BRF, are a class of fleet tankers replacing the units in French Navy service.
 Until January 2019, the programme was known as Flotte logistique (abbreviated FLOTLOG in military parlance).
 First ship of the class was delivered to the French Navy in July 2023 and formally entered service in November 2024.
 The ships are part of the programme.